krohrer/caml-inspect/README.md

     Sexpr.dump (Sexpr.test_data ());;
     Dot.dump (Dot.test_data ());;

-It is naturally also possible to let the dump functions inspect
+It is possible to let the dump functions inspect themselves but I'm less and less sure that this is a good idea, as there's a lot of mutation going on behind closed doors, which might confuse the current object graph walker.
-themselves:

-    Sexpr.dump Sexpr.dump;;
-    Dot.dump Dot.dump;;

 If you are on a Mac, the Inspect.Dot.dump_osx function should be of interest.
 It writes the DOT output to a temporary file, uses Graphviz